ga4gh-rnaseq/schema/rnaget.md

 `GET /projects/search/filters`

-The reponse is a list of search filters in JSON format unless an alternative formatting supported by the server is requested.
+The response is a list of search filters in JSON format unless an alternative formatting supported by the server is requested.

 #### Response